leeallennyc/Major-Studio-1/Project02/README.md

 ---
 ### Second Round Sketch:
 ---
 * After feedback from the previous week, I decided to move forward with "THE EYES OF THE SMITHSONIAN" idea, and continued sketching.
 Below is the idea that I've been developing.
+The idea is to be able to search different collections at the Smithsonian through the eyes of the artwork.
+Color is a way of clustering, and the idea is to be able to click on a type of eye color using the concentric/ringed circle on the upper left as a way of filtering.
+This would be used in combination with a traditional type search feature on the upper right.
+When an eye is clicked it brings up the artwork and some of the metadata about object on the left, with a larger eye image outlined by the eye color next to the object.

 <img src="https://github.com/leeallennyc/Major-Studio-1/blob/master/Project02/sketches/Major_Studio_Project2_sketch.png" width=75% height=75%>